-When driving in rain or when the road is wet your ability to stop will be reduced.
+When driving in the rain or when the road is wet, your ability to stop is reduced.
 In such conditions stopping distance will increase by a factor of two.
 The two-second rule becomes the four-second rule.

 Dealing With Spray